-Milk, objects, and the stories we tell
+Milk, objects, and the stories we tell: still life photography with everyday materials

 Conceptual still-life of a thick gold chain draped over a glass of milk, set against a rich blue velvet background.
 Creative luxury product photography blending surrealism, jewelry styling, and bold visual storytelling.